Other significant surnames: McDowall Ferguson Agnew Cowan Robertson

 The MacDowall’s (also spelt McDowall and McDoull) of Galloway.

-Jessie MacDowell’s paternal grandparents were James McDowal, a farrier, and Grace McHaffie.
+The earliest ancestors I could trace were Jessie MacDowell’s paternal grandparents, James McDowal, a farrier, and Grace McHaffie.
 They had three children.

 (Rev) John MacDowall born on 27 Jan 1781 in Leswalt, Wigtownshire.
 He lived to 89 and ended his days at his son-in law and daughter’s home Auchleach.
 Ann who married Thomas Osburn.
 Grace who married a Mr McMicken